UPDATE:

 —————————————————————————

-Here’s a delicious recipe closely based on one from Cooks Country/Cooks Illustrated.
+Here’s a delicious recipe based on one from Cooks Country/Cooks Illustrated.
 Please note that this recipe yields two loaves.

 This was actually fairly quick and easy to make, but note that if you use the Italian meats in the ingredient list, you’re going to spend about $30 on meat alone.
 I went to our local Italian deli to get the needed ingredients, and was disappointed to find that most of the meats were $35-$45 per pound—pretty overpriced.
 I walked out of there with less than a pound of ingredients and my wallet a lot lighter.